ronnyml/snowplow-wiki/technical-documentation/1a-trackers/php-tracker/PHP-Tracker.md

 *[Version 0.1.0][version-0.1.0]*

-**Please note** that this version of the PHP Tracker is dependent upon the [Snowplow 0.9.14 release][snowplow-0.9.14], you will need to be running this version of Snowplow for the tracker to successfully send events.
+**Please note** that this version of the PHP Tracker is dependent upon the [Snowplow 0.9.14 release][snowplow-0.9.14], you will need to be running this version of Snowplow for events sent by the tracker to be successfully processed.
 This update is required due to updates made to Hadoop Enrich and Scala Hadoop Shred jobs which have been adjusted to allow newer self-describing JSON versions.
 For more information, please refer to tickets [#1220][issue-1220] and [#1231][issue-1231].

 ## Contents